 Beyond this, SSPs include a variety of other cooperative conservation activities, such as research, public education, reintroduction, and field projects.
 SSPs help zoos keep track of information about the entire captive population of a species, including births, deaths, where the animals are located, and their lineage.
 This information helps zoos make sound breeding recommendations.

-The Binghamton Zoo currently participates in several of AZA’s Species Survival Plan programs.
+The Ross Park Zoo currently participates in several of AZA’s Species Survival Plan programs.
 Several of these animals are considered Critically Endangered or Endangered by IUCN – The World Conservation Union.

 For more information, visit the Association of Zoos and Aquariums’ website.